Snow camp FAQs

 We have a long webpage of tips and tricks for enjoying the tent cabins.

 Fully educate them.
-Have your parent(s)/guardian read all the pages at all the links from the Snow Camp page.
+Have your parent(s)/guardian read all the pages at all the links from the Snow Camp page and the trip agreement and go over it with them.

 A parent or guardian who is having last minute second thoughts about allowing a De Anza student to go on this event can come to the mandatory pre-trip meeting and check out the group going, and get questions answered.
 (An occasional parent or older sibling has done this before.)